-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Paper-Based Edition Paper-Based Edition Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Paper-Based Edition Paper-Based Edition After Testing: Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
 Only transcribed responses will be scored.
 At least two persons must be present during transcription of student responses (one transcriber and one observer confirming accuracy).
 It is recommended that one of the individuals be an LEA or School Test Coordinator.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Before Testing: Student's accommodation will list "Paper."
-Materials: Paper-Based Edition of the assessment Test Administrator Training: Test Administrators must review the following appendix for accessibility features and accommodations in a paper-based environment: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based CCRS Summative Assessments.
-During Testing: For schools administering the computer-based assessments, a paper-based assessment is available for students who are unable to take a computer-based assessment due to a disability.
-Closed Captioning of Multimedia on the ELA/ Literacy Assessments N/A N/A American Sign Language (ASL) Video for the Mathematics Assessments Human Signer for Mathematics See Human Signer for Mathematics
+Before Testing: Student's accommodation will list "Alternate Representation Paper Test" in Pearson Access Materials: Paper-Based Edition of the assessment Test Administrator Training: Test Administrators must review the following appendix for accessibility features and accommodations in a paper-based environment: Closed Captioning of Multimedia on the ELA/ Literacy Assessments N/A N/A American Sign Language (ASL) Video for the Mathematics Assessments Human Signer for Mathematics See Human Signer for Mathematics

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Human Signer for Test Directions (No ASL Video Option) Same as CBT Student's accommodations will list "Human Signer."
-Test Administrator Training: Human Signers must review: Test Administrator Scripts included in the Test Administrator Manuals.
-Appendix K: Human Signer Guidelines (signer only).
-During Testing: A human signer will sign the test directions to a student.
-The student may either be tested in a small group or a separate setting based on the student's experiences during classroom assessments.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Human Signer for Test Directions (No ASL Video Option) Same as CBT Before Testing: Student's accommodations will list "Human Signer" in Pearson Access.
+Test Administrator Training: Human Signers must review:

-Table A4: Response Accommodations for Students with Disabilities Taking Paper-Based Assessments
+Table A4: Response Accommodations for Students with Disabilities Taking Paper-BasedAssessments

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Assistive Technology (Non-Screen Reader) Assistive Technology (external) BeforeTesting: Student's accommodations will list "Assistive Technology Non Screen Readers."
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Accommodation Assistive Technology (Non-Screen Reader) Assistive Technology (external) BeforeTesting: Student's accommodations will list "Assistive Technology Non Screen Readers" in Pearson Access.
 During Testing: Students may use a range of assistive technologies on the CCRS summative assessments, including those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 Responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.